shareysanr/CryptoHub/README.md

 ![My Image](/public/Trades.png)

 ## How I Built it
 This web app was made using Next.js for the front end and Firebase for authentication and the database.
 There was also Tailwindcss used for styling.
+The CoinGecko API was used to gather market data for over 100 coins, including elements such as the the market cap, price and 24 hour change.

 ## What's next for CryptoHub?
 I plan to help further the security on the website, make UI changes to make the website look more appealing as well as potential data visualizations such as graphs, and a few features for convenience such as an overall account size description and a filter method for the coins.